Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

 An old and popular home remedy, rubbing alcohol and its siblings have long been used in the fight against all sorts of critters, including bed bugs.
-But are these methods really effective and does rubbing alcohol kill bed bugs like many people say?
+But are these methods really effective?
+It the popular belief that rubbing alcohol kills bed bugs true?
 Or is it just a myth?

 Research has shown very grey results.
 Let’s take a moment and look at the strengths and weaknesses of these products.
 As always, be aware your experience may vary with any home remedy.